 Then, we apply machine learning algorithms that iterate and learn from each round of data analysis.

 Once the model is created, we cross-validate it to view the model performance.
-This gives an overall confidence level in the donor lifetime value model.
+This gives an overall confidence level in the model.

 Using these machine learning techniques, WealthEngine helps nonprofits determine very useful insights like: